nHuebscher/VerticalFarming_LiteratureReview/README.md

 1. Uploade results from search engine search
 2. Match searches and delete Duplicates.
 Cadima offers a duplicate deletion function where you can double-check what will be deleted
 3. Define [Inclusion and exclusion criteria](#Inclusion-and-exlusion-criteria).
 You can first do a consistency check if wanted to check whether your defined criteria should be final.
-In this case, criteria for title screening and abstract and seperate criteria for fulltext screening were defined.
+In this case, criteria for title screening and abstract and criteria for fulltext screening were defined.
+4. Apply the criteria, first title screening, then with papers left the abstract screening, then with papers left the fulltext screening

 ### Inclusion and exlusion criteria